 Could the deal face antitrust challenges?

 Yes.
 Netflix’s acquisition would make the largest global streaming platform even more dominant, raising concerns about higher prices for consumers, reduced competition for creators and fewer distribution options for studios.
-Meanwhile, Paramount’s offer also raises red flags because it would consolidate two of the five major U.S. film studios, shrinking competition in theatrical distribution.
+Paramount’s rejected December 2025 offer also raised red flags because it would consolidate two of the five major U.S. film studios, shrinking competition in theatrical distribution.

 What role is Trump playing in this deal?

-Paramount’s offer is backed in part by Affinity Partners, a private equity firm run by Trump’s son-in-law Jared Kushner.
-Trump is also friendly with David Ellison’s father, Oracle CEO Larry Ellison, a longtime ally whose companies have intersected with recent tech policy.
-Trump has publicly commented on the takeover, saying he intends to “be involved” in the decision and noting Netflix’s “very big” market share as a potential problem.
+Paramount’s first offer was initially backed in part by Affinity Partners, a private equity firm run by Trump’s son-in-law Jared Kushner — though they’ve since dropped out of the deal.
+Trump is also friendly with David Ellison’s father, Oracle CEO Larry Ellison, a longtime ally whose companies have intersected with 2025 and 2026 tech policy.
+Trump has publicly commented on the matter, saying he intends to “be involved” in the decision and noting Netflix’s “very big” market share as a potential problem.